CHARLESTON, SOUTH CAROLINA 4 DAYS.

 • Charleston Culinary Tours - make sure you go on the tour “hungry “.
 Duration: 2.5 hrs

-• 🍺 Craft Beer Tours - a popular tour visiting such places as Charleston Distilling Co., Highwire Distilling, Stripped Pig Distilling and more.
+• 🍺 Lowcountry Distillery Tours - a popular tour visiting such places as Charleston Distilling Co., High Wire Distilling,

 • Charleston City Market - the market is full of stalls with clothes, leather items, and local souvenirs.
 For a special buy, go to the "basket ladies."
 These women (and men) have been weaving baskets for centuries – this craft originated in West Africa – using local materials, such as sweet grass and palmetto leaves.

-• Mangolia Plantation and Gardens - one of America's Most Beautiful Gardens.
-Favored by nature enthusiast.
+• Magnolia Plantation and Gardens - one of America's Most Beautiful Gardens.
+Favored by nature enthusiasts.

 🏖️ Isle of Palms:

-• Located 16 miles east of the city, Isle of Palms has about 7 miles of beach, perfect for swimming, sailing, windsurfing, and sunbathing.
-It’s popular with families. and golfers.
+• The Isle of Palms is 16 miles east of the city and has about 7 miles of beach, ideal for swimming, sailing, windsurfing, and sunbathing.
+It’s popular with families and golfers.

 Recent visitors praised the wide, clean beach and called it a great spot to relax.
-Isle of Palms also has more beachfront vacation rentals. plus the sprawling Wild Dunes Resort.
+The Isle of Palms also has more beachfront vacation rentals plus the sprawling Wild Dunes Resort.

 🏖️ Sullivan’s Island: